jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 As evaluation is so intimately involved with the frame, we shall make the interpreter the *behaviour* of a ``Frame``.
-In aid of this, we will make ``Frame`` abstract and add a constructor and an abst5ract method:
+In aid of this, we will make ``Frame`` abstract and add a constructor and an abstract method:

 ..  code-block::    java